Neferkara I

-Neferkara I (also Neferka and, alternatively, Aaka) is the cartouche name of a king (pharaoh) who is said to have ruled during the 2nd Dynasty of Ancient Egypt.
+Neferkara I (Ancient Egyptian Nefer-Ka-Ra; which means “beautiful soul of Ra” or “the soul of Ra is perfect”, also spelled as Neferka and, alternatively, Aaka) is the cartouche name of a king (pharaoh) who is said to have ruled during the 2nd Dynasty of Ancient Egypt.
 The exact length of his reign is unknown since the Turin canon lacks the years of rulership and the ancient Egyptian priest Manetho suggests that Neferkara's reign lasted 25 years.
-Egyptologists evaluate his statement as misinterpretation or exaggeration.
+Egyptologists evaluate his statement as a misinterpretation or exaggeration.

 Name sources

-Although the name “Neferkara” (meaning “the Ka of Re is beautiful”) appears in the Abydos King list several times, this very Pharaoh according to Jürgen von Beckerath and several others is not depicted here.
-It is assumed that the 19th entry in this list is to be assigned to a much later Pharaoh Nebkara whose nomen presumably was Neferka.
+Although the name “Neferkara” appears in the Abydos King list several times, this very Pharaoh according to Jürgen von Beckerath and several others is not depicted here.
+It is assumed that the 19th entry in this list is to be assigned to a much later Pharaoh Huni whose nomen presumably was Neferka.